Hot stock tip: Chicken Soup for the Soul

 The company was founded by motivational speakers Jack Canfield and Mark Victor Hansen in 1993.
 They sold what was still essentially a company focused on books in 2008.

-Already an investor is actor Ashton Kutcher, who has been active with startup companies for years.
+Already an investor in Chicken Soup is actor Ashton Kutcher, who has been active with startup companies for years.

 Chicken Soup bought Kutcher's media company A Plus late last year, and Kutcher became an investor in Chicken Soup for the Soul.